jqk09a/japanese-daily-dialogue/README.md

 ```

 ## Copyright
-All copyright of this data belongs to our research group.
+All copyright of this dataset belongs to our research group.
 The dataset is only for research purposes.
-Without permission, it may not be used for any commercial purposes and distributed to others.
+It is accessible to commercial companies for research and evaluation, but it may not be utilized as a service, such as a chatbot or any other similar application.
-The dataset is also accessible to commercial companies for research and evaluation, but it may not be utilized as a service, such as a chatbot or any other similar application.
+The dataset may not be distributed to others.

 ## License